aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/webextensiontaskpane/_index.md

 ### getDockState() {#getDockState--}

+<b>@deprecated.</b> Please use the 'dockState' property instead.
 Gets and sets the last-docked location of this taskpane object.

 ```javascript
 getDockState() : string;